The State of Somaliland

 SOMALILAND & SOMALIA: THE 1960 ACT OF UNION – An early lesson for Somaliland]

 The State of Somaliland Laws

 Section 54(1) of the 1960 Somaliland Constitution made it clear that, subject to any changes made after independence,

 ‘the existing law [before independence ] shall continue to be the law of Somaliland as from the commencement of this Constitution except in so far as it is thereafter amended, modified, repealed or revoked by competent authority but shall be construed with such adaptations and modifications as may be necessary to bring it into conformity with the provisions of this Constitution’.
 [My insertion in brackets and underling]

-The underlined wording (which is broadly similar to the wording in Article 130(5) of the current Somaliland Constitution which accepts the use of pre 1991 laws subject to conditions) confirms that the Somaliland Protectorate laws would, where necessary, by interpreted or used with any adaptations or modifications that would make them conform to the Constitution.
-So that for example references the United Kingdom officials or institutions will be read as pertaining to their corresponding Somaliland officials or institutions and provisions that cannot be so adapted could be disapplied.
-Secondly section 54(2) gave express powers to the Council of Ministers may at
+The underlined wording (which is broadly similar to the wording in Article 130(5) of the current Somaliland Constitution which accepts the use of pre 1991 laws subject to conditions) confirms that the Somaliland Protectorate laws would, where necessary, be interpreted or used with any adaptations or modifications that would make them conform to the Constitution.
+So, for example, references the United Kingdom officials or institutions will be read as pertaining to their corresponding Somaliland officials or institutions and provisions that cannot be so adapted could be disapplied.
+Secondly section 54(2) gave express powers to the Council of Ministers that they may at

 ‘any time within twelve months after the commencement of this Constitution make such amendments and modifications of the existing law as appear to the Council of Ministers to be necessary or expedient for bringing the existing law into conformity with this Constitution or otherwise for giving effect or enabling effect to be given to this Constitution; and the existing law shall have effect accordingly from such time as may be specified in the order…’.